What is Buprenorphine?

 Although buprenorphine isn’t as widely abused as other opioids, it does have the potential for abuse.
 When crushed and snorted or injected, buprenorphine can cause effects similar to, if weaker than, full-agonist opioids.
 That’s why in 2002, the FDA approved Suboxone, a combination of buprenorphine and the synthetic opioid naloxone, to treat opioid addiction.

 As an opiate antagonist, naloxone blocks the effects of opiates on opioid receptors.
 Naloxone by itself is available to the public by prescription in the form of Evzio, an auto-injector that can be used by friends or family members if a loved one overdoses on heroin or another opiate.
-Naloxone reverses the effects of opiates, including respiratory depression, to buy an overdose victim more time until emergency personnel arrive.
+Naloxone reverses the effects of opiates, including respiratory depression, to buy an overdose victim more time until emergency personnel arrives.

 When combined with buprenorphine in Suboxone, naloxone ensures that if tablets are crushed and snorted or injected by someone addicted to opiates, the naloxone will dominate and the effects of the buprenorphine will be blocked.
 As a result, withdrawal symptoms will set in.